ShafaySyed786/signLang/README.md

 Sign language detector with Python, OpenCV and Mediapipe Detects all english letters except J and Z
-# By Belal Elshenety, Shafay Syed, and Saul Rodriguez for CSC 487's final project!
+# Built by Belal Elshenety, Shafay Syed, and Saul Rodriguez for CSC 487's final project!